cwarden45/HPV_genotype_paper-archived_samples/Downstream_R_Code/Extra_Analysis/Representative_Sequence_Analysis/README.md

 ### Frequencies of the representative sequences of common HPV L1 genotypes. (for 20% read fraction genotypes)

+To define representative sequences for each HPV genotype per sample, we aligned PEAR-merged reads (rather than paired-end reads) against our joint hg38 + 35 HPV genome reference set.
+For samples that were identified as positive for a specific HPV genotype using paired-end reads, the reads aligned to the reference sequence for that HPV genotype were tabulated to generate unique sequence counts for each HPV genotype.
+Unique sequences found in at least 15% of reads aligned to a specific HPV genotype were defined as representative sequences.
+When summarizing counts of representative sequences, representative sequence frequencies among samples from the same patient were averaged.

 ![SNPs with HPV58 co-infections](HPV_genotype_divergence.png "SNPs with HPV58 co-infections")

 **NOTE:** These are assignments **before** filtering samples with the qPCR filter.
 Most of those HPV58 co-infections (in FFPE samples) are removed using that filter (which is why this content was moved to the "Extra_Analysis" instead of a supplemental figure), even though the SNPs are in HPV16.